 The imperfection of politics and the sinfulness of nations, people, and their leaders, makes government an inherently flawed system.
 Politics, law, and government are the means to create the greatest good that we can in an imperfect world, all the while realizing that we will not have utopia or the kingdom of heaven on Earth until Christ returns with a perfect government.

 Governments can do good, or they can do great evil.
 Politics is not a neutral sport.
 Most policies have moral implications.
-Sometimes policies are just better or worse ways of doing a good thing, but always, the philosophies that motivate actions and the moral character of the leaders will influence the effectiveness and the quality of the works themselves.
+Sometimes policies are just better or worse ways of doing a good where to in the uk thing, but always, the philosophies that motivate actions and the moral character of the leaders will influence the effectiveness and the quality of the works themselves.
 For example a corrupt politician taking bribes may be motivated to pass bad legislation or merely spend more than he should on a good program.
 At worst, the greed and the fear of the people themselves in a democracy may cause a whole nation to suffer economically, or morally, as politicians promise whatever the people want in order to be elected or stay in office.